The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

+(b) \emph{Restrictions on $\rho$ and initial conditions.} Note that the restrictions on the range of parameters only comes from our proof of tightness for the rescaled solutions.
+The decisive step is an estimate on the second moment of the integral $\int u_t(x) v_t(x) \,dx$ that is uniform in time.
+It is here that both assumptions $ \rho<-\frac{1}{\sqrt{2}}$ and complementary Heaviside initial conditions are essential.
+The restriction on $\rho$ comes from the fact that the second moment of the product $u_t v_t$ is really a fourth moment, and we recall from Theorem~\ref{thmm:mc} that only for $\rho< \rho(4) = -\frac{1}{\sqrt{2}}$ fourth moments (at a single location) remain bounded in time.
+In fact, our technique would work in principle if we could control $p$th moments for $p > 2$, but our integer-moment particle system duality in combination with the Burkholder--Davis--Gundy inequality requires mixed fourth moments; see Lemma~\ref{tst_fn_tight}.

+Similarly, the restriction to Heaviside initial conditions is due to the technique of proof.
+Only in this case can we control the expression obtained via the particle dual.
+Roughly speaking, we need the ``simple'' shape of the initial conditions to be able to reduce the (spatial) integrals to pointwise estimates that can be controlled via Theorem~\ref{thmm:mc}.

+More generally, it seems conceivable (although probably technically much more involved) that one can deal with initial conditions of the type $u_{0,n} = \1_{(-\infty, an]} + \1_{[bn, cn]}, v_{0,n} = \1_{[an,bn]} + \1_{[cn, \infty)}$ (and its obvious generalizations to several blocks; cf. also~\cite{T95} for $\rho= -1$).
+It seems difficult to go beyond this class, and it is clear that the ``overlap'' of the support of the initial conditions needs to vanish sufficiently quickly (for $n \ra\infty$) for the moment bound to hold.

+Note that we can relax both assumptions to any $\rho< 0$ and general initial conditions if we allow a weaker topology than the Skorokhod topology on $\calC_{[0,\infty)}$; see Theorem~\ref{thmm:MPinf} below. \end{rem}

-for a diffusion process $(Y_t)_{t \geq 0}$.
-Moreover, we remark that the limiting process in Theorem \ref{thm:main1} is also not trivial, i.e.\ non-deterministic: If it were, then by the Green function representation of the limit (see Corollary \ref{cor:Green function representation} below) it would have to be given by which violates however the `separation of types' condition~\eqref{singularity1}. \end{rem} Unfortunately, we do not yet have a fully explicit representation of the limiting process of Theorem \ref{thm:main1} as in \cite{T95}.
+Unfortunately, we do not yet have a fully explicit representation of the limiting process of Theorem~\ref{thmm:main1} as in \cite{T95}.
 We can, however, characterize it as the unique solution to a certain martingale problem.
-For the (standard) notation we refer the reader to the appendix.
+For the (standard) notation we again refer the reader to Appendix~\ref {appendix0}.